samuellogan/shorturl/README.md

 #### Use of memory-based database
 The URLs are stored in a h2database, which stores everything within the systems memory.
 As such, when the program is restarted, all URLs are forgotten.
 To resolve this, a more robust database such as SQLite should have been used, however wasn't as a result of time constraints.

+## Notes
+A unique aspect of utilizing HTTP's 301 (MOVED_PERMANENTLY) response is that browsers often cache this redirection.
+Consequently, when a user accesses the same shortcode again, the browser bypasses contacting the webserver until the cached redirection expires.
+This caching mechanism tends to track views on a per-user rather than a per-visit basis.
+However, this isn't entirely reliable as different browsers, private browsing sessions, cache clearing, or simply waiting for the cache to expire can lead to the same link registering as a new visit.
+To counteract this and ensure every visit is counted, one could implement Cache-Control: max-age=3600 or Cache-Control: no-cache, which forces the browser to refresh the cache more frequently or disregard caching altogether.